What should I Know Regarding Pregnancy, Nursing and Administering ORAP to Children or the Elderly?

 - management or monitoring precaution: Neuro/Psych-Adverse effects observed in elderly.
 Monitor for tardive dyskinesia since risk is higher in the elderly, particularly women.
 Increased risk of death in patients with senile dementia.
 May increase fall risk.
 Urogenital-adverse effects observed since drug is highly anticholinergic with risk for urinary retention.
 Cardiovascular-May prolong the QT-interval in patients with heart failure, bradyarrhythmias, hypokalemia, hypomagnesemia.

-- management or monitoring precaution: Limited information available age< 12 years.
+- Severe Precaution: Limited information available age< 12 years.
 Use limited to Tourette's Disorder.
+Perform CYP2D6 genotyping for pediatric doses > 0.05 mg/kg/day.

 CONDITIONS OF USE: The information in this database is intended to supplement, not substitute for, the expertise and judgment of healthcare professionals.
 The information is not intended to cover all possible uses, directions, precautions, drug interactions or adverse effects, nor should it be construed to indicate that use of a particular drug is safe, appropriate or effective for you or anyone else.
 A healthcare professional should be consulted before taking any drug, changing any diet or commencing or discontinuing any course of treatment.